tedsluis/docker-dump1090/README.md

 In side the container I use netcat to copy 30005 traffic from an remote dump1090 to the local 30104 BEAST input port.
 The remote dump1090 is located in the Google cloud running on a 60 days free trail (valid until 9 februari 2016 and most likely continued with an other free trail account).
 This remote dump1090 gets his 30005 BEAST data from a raspberry pi located in my home in Utrecht, in the Netherlands.
 I leave this service available as long as it is not abused.

-note: You can changes the setting remote BEAST input source in the startdump1090.sh and rebuild the docker image.
-Or you can specify you own remote source dump1090 IP address like this:

-$ docker run -d -h dump01 -p 8080:80 -p 30104:30104 tedsluis/dump1090-mutability:v1 /usr/share/dump1090-mutability/startdump1090.sh "your remote source dump1090 IP"

 Ted Sluis